eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 - Every representation MUST carry its suffix: `…Dto` (API), `…Request` (unified input), `…Parsed` (validated), `…Db` (entity).
 - The `…Request` model MUST be a superset that captures the content of all inbound sources (v6, v7, Orchestrator), so one parsing path feeds one domain model.
-- A `…Parsed` value MUST be fully validated and non-null — safe to persist without further checks.
+- A `…Parsed` value MUST be fully validated, normalized and non-null — safe to persist without further checks, and carrying every value in its canonical form.
 - Internal domain models (`…Request`, `…Parsed`) MUST NOT reference API DTO types.
 Where an internal model duplicates the shape of an API DTO, it SHOULD reuse the shared value types and enums rather than cloning them — only the DTO wrapper is duplicated, not the vocabulary it is built from.
 - Types SHOULD be named domain-noun first, with the role/stage as a suffix (`AddressCreateParsed`, not `ParsedAddressCreate`).